 1. DENOMINATION DU MEDICAMENT

 ACEBUTOLOL BIOGARAN 400 mg, comprimé pelliculé

 2. COMPOSITION QUALITATIVE ET QUANTITATIVE

-Chlorhydrate d'acébutolol
+Chlorhydrate d'acébutolol 443,3 mg

-Quantité correspondant à acébutolol base
+Quantité correspondant à acébutolol base 400 mg

 Figure 23: SmPC extract - FR - showing precise active ingredient substance

 However, some substances have what are in effect "synonymous terms" but it is very difficult to identify that they are indeed synonymous, both within a particular jurisdiction, and even more so across jurisdictions.
 Consider the following two products and their labelled composition information: